cdapio/coopr/docs/docs/source/guide/installation/index.rst

 Supported Databases
 -------------------

-Cask Coopr supports any database with a jdbc driver that supports standard SQL queries.
+Coopr supports any database with a jdbc driver that supports standard SQL queries.
 It has been tested with these databases:

  * (Default) Derby
  * MySQL version 5.1 or above